com-lihaoyi/utest/readme.md

 each suite will be grouped together in the terminal.

 uTest defaults to emitting ANSI-colored terminal output describing the test run.
-You canconfigure the colors by
+You can configure the colors by
 [overriding methods on your test suite](#output-formatting), or disable it altogether with `override def formatColor = false`.